data-for-change/anyway/docs/USERAPI.md

 ### Parameters

 **redirect_url** - _string_ This parameter is optional.
-The param is a URL, if set it will redirect(HTTP 302 code) to the given URL, there is validation on the URL to prevent errors and malicious use - for local address(127.0.0.1, localhost) you can access by one of the following scheme: https or http, you can also add a port number and add a path after the domain.
+The param is a URL, if set it will redirect(HTTP 302 code) to the given URL after the authentication is finished, there is validation on the URL to prevent errors and malicious use:
+For local address(127.0.0.1, localhost) you can access by one of the following scheme: https or http, you can also add a port number and add a path after the domain.
 For non-local address you can only access one of the following domain:
 > www.anyway.co.il
 > anyway-infographics-staging.web.app
 > anyway-infographics.web.app
+> anyway-infographics-demo.web.app

-> anyway-infographics-demo.web.app and only in https but you can add any path you want after the domain
+only in https but you can add any path you want after the domain.
 ### Returns

-If no errors has occurred then you will be redirected to the given URL or to the default URL(https://anyway-infographics.web.app/).
-Otherwise, you will get one of the errors described in the errors section of this document.
+If no error has occurred then you will be redirected to the given URL or to the default URL(https://anyway-infographics.web.app/).
+Otherwise, you will get one of the errors described in the [errors](#Errors) section of this document.

 ## User info update